 BIOL 121, 132, or BIOL 125, 126, and CHEM 111, 112 are prerequisites for the biology major’s core curriculum and should be taken in the student’s first year.
 The core courses of BIOL 210, 260, 340, and 341 are also prerequisites for various upper-level courses. and should be completed during the second year.
 All graduating students must participate in the assessment of the major.

 Biology Course Offerings

 Biology course offerings will be found under the 4 letter code of BIOL in the course listings.

 An introduction to biological concepts common to all organisms.
 Includes discussions of current topics in cellular biology, genetics, ecology, and evolution.
 Laboratory.
 Does not count toward the biology major.
 Credit for only one introductory biology course (121 or 125) can be counted toward degree requirements.

 125, 126 –Phage Hunters I, II (4,4)

 This research course sequence is designed for freshmen using a “learning by doing” approach to introductory biology.
 It is a hands-on, discovery course with an emphasis on critical thinking.
-Themes covered will be similar to Biological Concepts 121, 132 with an emphasis on microbiology, molecular biology, genomics, and bioinformatics.
-Students will isolate and characterize their own unique viruses and prepare their data for presentation.
+Themes covered will be similar to BIOL 121, 132 with an emphasis on microbiology, molecular biology, genomics and bioinformatics.
+In the lab, students will isolate and characterize their own unique virus.
 Laboratory.
-125 does not count toward the biology major.
+BIOL 125 does not count toward the biology major.
 BIOL 126 counts toward the biology major and is a prerequisite for all other required courses in the major.
 Credit for only one introductory biology sequence (121-132 or 125-126) can count toward degree requirements.

 127 – Human Biology (3)